awwright/http-progress/draft-wright-http-resume-request.md

 When a user-agent wants to make a lengthy upload, it is typical to include `Expect: 100-continue` and wait for the server to validate the request headers before allowing the upload to proceed.
 This workflow takes advantage of this fact, and along with this response, includes instructions on how to resume the upload if it becomes interrupted, by providing a URI representing the address where the upload is being stored.

-The initial request is done with `Expect: 100-continue` with `Prefer: resume`, which will return a `100 Continue` intermediate response with `Request-Content-Location`, `Response-Message-Location`, and/or `Content-Location` headers.
+The initial request is done with `Expect: 100-continue` with `Prefer: resume`, which will return a `100 Continue` interim response with `Request-Content-Location`, `Response-Message-Location`, and/or `Content-Location` headers.

 If the request was interrupted before `100 Continue` was received, then the server state has not changed yet, and the client may re-issue the request.